Clay baronets

 The Clay Baronetcy, of Fulwell Lodge in the County of Middlesex, is a title in the Baronetage of the United Kingdom.
 It was created in 1841 for William Clay, Member of Parliament for Tower Hamlets from 1832 to 1857 and Secretary to the Board of Control from 1839 to 1841.
-He was the son of George Clay, a prominent London merchant and shipowner.
+He was the son of George Clay, a prominent merchant and shipowner.